-Present day digital cameras have really high resolution sensors which capture large image sizes.
+Present-day digital cameras have really high resolution sensors which capture large image sizes.
 With improvements in technology these are becoming better day by day.
-The real world requirements of these megapixels may not be so high but having spare megapixels in hand does come in handy occasionally.
+The real-world requirements of these megapixels may not be so high but having spare megapixels in hand does come in handy occasionally.
 The challenge comes when these photos are to be printed or even more so when these are to be used for displaying on computers.
-A high resolution big sized image is slow to upload and depending on the monitors, quite frequently down-sampled in real time to show up on the monitor.
-The down-scaling that happens for displaying these big photographs is not really good and the photographs end up loosing their impact.
-On the other hand, like I have mentioned earlier, some websites down-sample the image even before it is stored in their servers.
+A high resolution big sized image is slow to upload and depending on the monitors, quite frequently down-sampled in real-time to show up on the monitor.
+The down-scaling that happens for displaying these big photographs is not really good and the photographs end up losing their impact.
+On the other hand, as I have mentioned earlier, some websites down-sample the image even before it is stored in their servers.

-Ideal way out is to resample the images on your own and get the quality that you want.
+The ideal way out is to resample the images on your own and get the quality that you want.
 In some cases, the size itself may have to be increased.
-This is also called interpolation of the images.
-Printers do it automatically when a small sized photograph is to be enlarged.
+This is also called the interpolation of the images.
+Printers do it automatically when a small-sized photograph is to be enlarged.
 This is generally acceptable but is never an ideal solution!

 (The image on the left is a 100% crop from the photograph at the end of this article, which was resampled for printing at a large size and the one on the right is the same image which was allowed to get resampled on a social-networking site while uploading.
-Difference is minimal but try to notice the loss of details, sharpness and suble changes in tonal values in the image on the right)
+The difference is minimal but try to notice the loss of details, sharpness and subtle changes in tonal values in the image on the right)

 Resizing or Resampling?